Impartial Selection with Additive Guarantees via Iterated Deletion

-\citeauthor{holzman2013impartial} have shown that impartial mechanisms are in fact much more limited even in a setting where each voter casts exactly one vote, \ie where each vertex has outdegree one: for every impartial mechanism there is a nomination graph where it selects a vertex with indegree zero, or a nomination graph where it fails to select a vertex with indegree $n-1$, where $n$ is the number of voters.
+\citeauthor{holzman2013impartial} have shown that impartial mechanisms are in fact much more limited even in a setting where each voter casts exactly one vote, \ie where each vertex has outdegree one: for every impartial mechanism that selects a vertex in every nomination graph, there exists a graph where the mechanism selects a vertex with indegree zero or a graph where it fails to select a vertex with indegree $n-1$, where $n$ is the number of voters.
 This shows in particular that the best multiplicative approximation guarantee for impartial mechanisms, \ie the worst case over all nomination graphs of the ratio between the maximum indegree and the indegree of the selected vertex is at least $n-1$.
 On the other hand, a multiplicative guarantee of $n-1$ is easy to obtain by always following the outgoing edge of a fixed vertex.
-As multiplicative guarantees do not allow for a meaningful distinction among deterministic impartial mechanisms, \citet{caragiannis2019impartial,caragiannis2021impartial} proposed to instead consider an additive guarantee, \ie the worst-case over all nomination graphs of the difference between the maximum indegree and the indegree of the selected vertex.
-A mechanism due to \citeauthor{holzman2013impartial}, majority with default, achieves an additive guarantee of~$\lceil n/2 \rceil$. \citet{caragiannis2019impartial,caragiannis2021impartial} further propose a randomized mechanism with an additive guarantee of $O(\sqrt{n})$.
-It remains open, however, whether there exists a \emph{deterministic} mechanism with a \emph{sublinear} additive guarantee.
-A sublinear additive guarantee is significant because it implies asymptotic multiplicative optimality as the maximum indegree goes to infinity.
+As multiplicative guarantees do not allow for a meaningful distinction among deterministic impartial mechanisms, \citet{caragiannis2022impartial,caragiannis2023impartial} proposed to instead consider an additive guarantee, \ie the worst case over all nomination graphs of the difference between the maximum indegree and the indegree of the selected vertex.
+An adaptation provided by \citet{MacK20a} of a mechanism due to \citeauthor{holzman2013impartial} achieves an additive guarantee of~$\lceil n/2 \rceil$.\footnote{The mechanism does not always select a vertex, but we will see that for our purposes there is little difference between mechanisms that do and do not always select.} \citet{caragiannis2022impartial} further proposed a randomized mechanism with an additive guarantee of $O(\sqrt{n})$.
+It remained open, however, whether there exists a \emph{deterministic} mechanism with a \emph{sublinear} additive guarantee.